SymbolicModel/GettingStarted/README.md

 ```
 Expand-Archive .\Ubuntu_2404.zip
 ```
-Set cwd to the new folder:
+Set cwd to the new folder created by the extraction:
 ```
 Set-Location .\Ubuntu_2404
 ```